anfalfadhil/T-Shirt-Front-End/t-shirt/README.md

 # Description

 This is a react based application where people can buy and/or sell items.
 Users can view lists of items for sale and select them to add to an order.
-Users can also post items for sale, update post information, pay for items in cryptocurrency, and remove posts.
+Users can also post items for sale, update post information, pay for items in cryptocurrency, contact the hosts or others via email, and remove posts.

 ## Screenshots